SangChan/tensordojo/README.md

 # Tensor Dojo

-This is the place to try and learn machine learning
+- This is the place to try and learn machine learning
+- Tensorflow >= 2.0

 # in OSX env